Diagnosing the Reliability of LLM-as-a-Judge via Item Response Theory: Methodology

 \paragraph{Prompt Consistency ($C_V$).} A reliable judge should produce consistent evaluations regardless of prompt variations.
 We quantify this using the within-rating variance of latent quality estimates.
 For each prompt variant $p$, we compute variance of $\theta_j$ within each rating value and take an average across those variances, denoting as $\bar{V}_p$:

 We then compute the coefficient of variation across prompts:

 where $\sigma_V$ and $\mu_V$ are the standard deviation and the average of $\bar{V}_p$ across prompts.
 Note that as lower $\bar{V}_p$ indicates tighter clustering of samples within each rating value, lower $C_V$ means more consistent measurement.
 We regard $C_V < 0.1$ as acceptable consistency, where variance is less than 10\%.
+This threshold is grounded in established conventions\footnote{By Chebyshev's inequality \citep{saw1984chebyshev}, $C_V < 0.1$ guarantees that at least 75\% of assessments lie within $\pm 20\%$ of the mean under any distribution, and it is widely adopted as a benchmark for high measurement precision in analytical chemistry \citep{reed2002use} and clinical epidemiology \citep{shechtman2013coefficient}.}.

 \paragraph{Marginal Reliability ($\rho$).} This metric, standard in psychometric practice \citep{embretson2013item}, quantifies how much variance in estimated $\theta$ reflects true quality differences versus estimation uncertainty: